Why Do Baby Animals Need a Series of Shots and How Many do They Need?

 Can Vaccines Hurt my Pet?

 Some muscle soreness, lethargy and mild fever persisting for a day or two are considered common (normal) reactions stimulating the immune system.
 Occasionally a firm swelling temporarily develops at a vaccine site, especially with killed vaccines.
 Vaccine reactions beyond this are unusual but possible.
 Allergic reactions characterized usually by facial swelling and hives are a strong sign that special care should be taken in administering vaccinations.
 Vomiting can be a sign of impending shock and should be taken seriously after vaccination.
-Since allergic reactions potentially can become worse with each episode, it is important to take heed of these signs as severe reactions can result in shock or even death.
+Since allergic reactions can potentially become worse with each episode, it is important to take heed of these signs as severe reactions can result in shock or even death.

-Another reaction that has received tremendous press lately is the vaccine-induced fibrosarcoma, a form of cancer in cats.
+Another reaction that has received tremendous press lately is vaccine-induced fibrosarcoma, a form of cancer in cats.
 See the next question.

 Can Vaccines Cause Cancer?

-The fibrosarcoma is an especially aggressive form of cancer that can affect cats spontaneously or by viral induction via the feline sarcoma virus.
+Fibrosarcoma is an especially aggressive form of cancer that can affect cats spontaneously or by viral induction via the feline sarcoma virus.
 Recently, fibrosarcomas have been removed from areas of the body typically used for vaccination and, to the surprise of the veterinary profession, particles of aluminum-based vaccine ingredients (called adjuvants) were discovered within the tumor.
-The working theory is that vaccination may induce this form of cancer in rare cases (between 1 in a 1,000 and 1 in 10,000 cats).
+The working theory is that vaccination may induce this form of cancer in rare cases (between 1 in 1,000 and 1 in 10,000 cats).
 The killed feline leukemia vaccine and the killed rabies vaccine have been implicated as being more likely to be involved.
-The problem is definitely not a matter of simply changing to non-aluminum based adjuvants but is more complicated.
+The problem is definitely not a matter of simply changing to non-aluminum-based adjuvants but is more complicated.
 A list of preventive measures has been issued by most veterinary associations.